The Down Lo

 11 Beauty Hacks for Lazy Travel Girls to Look Effortlessly Chic on the Go

 I don’t know what it is lately, but it seems like everyone on Instagram would have you believing they’re effortlessly dressed to the nines in full makeup and flowing dresses.
-This new breed of DIY travel girl next door turned faux fashionista seemingly hikes, bikes and adventures with round hats, umbrellas, floaties, Aztec rugs, shawls, and other over the top accessories in tow because those are the kind of props and details that make a good picture.
+This new breed of DIY girl next door turned faux fashionista seemingly hikes, bikes and adventures with round hats, umbrellas, floaties, Aztec rugs, shawls, and other over the top accessories in tow because those are the kind of props and details that make a good picture.
 Whether the goal is to create an aspirational image of a destination or this is just the natural progression of the glossy print mag days transported in the digital world, it leaves me scratching my head at how unrealistic it all is.
+For real travel beauty tips to look put together on the go, read on.

 I’ve preached time and time again that I’m a yoga pants girl through and through.
 For me, comfort never trumps style.
 But that doesn’t mean I still don’t like to look effortlessly presentable (you never know what nice gentlemen caller you may meet at the airport).
 Travel makes beauty routines challenging, as it’s hard on your body and skin and fitting all your products and tools into a carry-on is no easy feat.
 That’s why I’m giving you a peek into my makeup bag as a cheat sheet for the laziest DIY travel beauty routine possible.